 Questions often come up about whether or not foreign language is needed for college admissions.
-At this time, a minimum of 2 credits of one foreign language is required for admissions at UW-Madison and UW-Eau Claire.
-UW-Platteville and UW-Milwaukee require foreign language for all students as an exit requirement.
-Other UW schools require it for specific degree requirements.
+At this time, a minimum of 2 credits of one foreign language is required for admissions at UW Madison..
+UW Platteville, UW Parkside, and UW Milwaukee require foreign language for all students at the university as a degree requirement.
+This requirement can be waived by taking high school World Language courses and passing the UW Placement Test for that language.
+Other UW schools may require World Language for specific degree requirements.